Supporterino/photo-organizer/README.md

 ## Logging

 The script uses Python's logging module to provide detailed information about the operations performed.
 By default, the logging level is set to INFO.
-Use the `-v` or `--verbose` flag to enable `DEBUG` level logging for more detailed output.
+Use the `-v` or `--verbose` flag to enable `INFO` level logging and `-v` or `--verbose --verbose`` for `DEBUG` level logging for more detailed output.

 ## Contributing